De facto: Borders

 The de facto boundaries of a country are defined by the area that its government is actually able to enforce its laws in, and to defend against encroachments by other countries that may also claim the same territory de jure.
 The Durand Line is an example of a de facto boundary.
 As well as cases of border disputes, de facto boundaries may also arise in relatively unpopulated areas in which the border was never formally established or in which the agreed border was never surveyed and its exact position is unclear.
 The same concepts may also apply to a boundary between provinces or other subdivisions of a federal state.

 Segregation

 In South Africa, although de jure apartheid formally began in 1948, de facto racist policies and practices discriminating against black South Africans, People of Colour, and Indians dated back decades before.

 De facto racial discrimination and segregation in the United States (outside of the South) until the 1950s and 1960s was simply discrimination that was not segregation by law (de jure).
 "Jim Crow laws", which were enacted in the 1870s, brought legal racial segregation against black Americans residing in the American South.
 These laws were legally ended in 1964 by the Civil Rights Act of 1964.

 De facto state of war

 Most commonly used to describe large scale conflicts of the 20th century, the phrase de facto state of war refers to a situation where two nations are actively engaging, or are engaged, in aggressive military actions against the other without a formal declaration of war.

-In the 21st century, non-state actors and other non-nation state entities are also commonly involved in various conflicts.